 Our training is delivered and lead by a team of trainers that bring their own knowledge as care managers and their own hands on experience of working as PAs themselves, directly with our clients for the past 10 years to the training.

-Our trainers assess the new PAs throughout the course week, by observation and feedback of practical tasks e.g. moving and handling, first aid etc. and the PAs knowledge and understanding through participation in group discussions and activities and the completing of written questions.
+Our trainers assess the new PAs throughout the course week, by observation and feedback of theory based tasks and the PAs knowledge and understanding through participation in group discussions and activities and the completing of written questions.

 Spinal Homecare is an approved centre and work with NCFE an awarding body to support our PAs to continue their professional development.
 After working for us for 6 months our PAs have the opportunity to start studying for the QCF Diploma in Health and Social Care and we offer the Level 2 and Level 3.